amandeepmittal/amanhimself.dev/src/content/blog/react-native-geolocation-to-get-postal-address.md

     if (!enabled) {
       Alert.alert(
-        "Location Service not enabled",
+        'Location Service not enabled',
-        "Please enable your location services to continue", [{ text: "OK" }],
+        'Please enable your location services to continue', [{ text: 'OK' }],
         { cancelable: false }
       );
     } else {